 128 Higher Education and Research Institutions were identified to be connected through the NREN.
 Because of the limited funds available for phase 1 of the STHEP implementation, recommendations were made to connect only 28 higher education and research institutions in phase 1 and the remaining institutions to be connected in phase 2.
-By December 2014 18 Institutions will be connected with a minimum of 8Mbps connectivity.
+By December 2018 23 Institutions have been connected.